Information under the Act No. 106/1999 Coll., on Free Access to Information, as amended

 The Financial Arbitrator is an out-of-court decision-making body founded by the government authorized to decide specific disputes related to the financial market.
 According to the Act No. 229/2002 Coll., on Financial Arbitrator, as amended, the Financial Arbitrator is authorized, subject to further conditions and provided that a Czech court is otherwise competent to decide the dispute in question, authorized to decide disputes between the consumer and:

-j) beneficiary of a fixed lump-sum deposit when accepting or returning the fixed lump-sum deposit.
+j) a beneficiary of a fixed lump-sum deposit when accepting or returning the fixed lump-sum deposit.

 Conclusion of an arbitration agreement shall not prevent the competence of the Arbitrator.